adaltas/node-nikita/packages/engine/src/actions/ssh/open.coffee.md

         'ip':
           type: 'string'
           description: """
-          IP address of the remote server, used if "host" option isn't already defined.
+          IP address of the remote server, used if `host` isn't already defined.
           """
         'password':
           type: 'string'